Courseiva

 Why this answer

-Option D is wrong because factories are for reusable services, not for widget-specific data binding.
+Option B is wrong because $scope is not directly used in the widget framework; instead, the 'c' object provides the scoped context.
+Option D is wrong because AngularJS factories are meant for reusable services, not for widget-specific data binding.

 Multi-Selecteasy